-With the support of a research team that has its roots in computer aided engineering design research back in 1990’s merging research from Luleå University of Technology, Blekinge Institute of Technology and Stanford Unviersity we are now embarking on the the design of circular business solutions and systems through digital twins – DOUBLED.
+With the support of a research team that has its roots in computer aided engineering design research back in 1990’s merging research from Luleå University of Technology, Blekinge Institute of Technology and Stanford Unversity we are now embarking on DEEPEN – Digital immersive engineering experiences for products and systems design.

 Please contact us (Marco Bertoni & Tobias Larsson) if you want to know more on how you may join our research center creation!

 DEEPEN wants to be an internationally leading research environment and the first- hand choice for partners who want to develop the necessary engineering and simulation capabilities to realise the vision of digital-driven product development.